jdormansteele/BMP280-WeeWX/README.md

 # Physically connect the BMP280 and enable I2C
 The BMP280 sensor board that I used is the [Adafruit BMP280 I2C or SPI Barometric Pressure & Altitude Sensor - STEMMA QT](https://www.adafruit.com/product/2651).
 It needs to be wired to the Pi's [general-purpose input/output (GPIO)](https://www.raspberrypi-spy.co.uk/2012/06/simple-guide-to-the-rpi-gpio-header-and-pins/) header, and then the [I2C bus](https://en.wikipedia.org/wiki/I2C) must be enabled in software and tested.
 Complete the following steps.
 <ol>
-  <li>Adafruit includes a strip of header pins with its sensor board, pictured below. <image src="https://cdn-learn.adafruit.com/assets/assets/000/093/021/original/adafruit_products_BMP280_top_header.jpg"> Solder these to the board as shown in the related [tutorial](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly).</li>
+  <li>Adafruit includes a strip of header pins with its sensor board, pictured below. <image src="https://cdn-learn.adafruit.com/assets/assets/000/093/021/original/adafruit_products_BMP280_top_header.jpg"> Solder these to the board as shown in the Adafruit <a href="https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly">tutorial</a>.</li>
   <li>Connect the leads between the sensor board and the GPIO header.
-I recommend using a ribbon of 1/10-inch female-to-female connector cables [like this one from Amazon](https://www.amazon.com/Antrader-Breadboard-Dupont-Arduino-Raspberry/dp/B07RXK9SLW).
+I recommend using a ribbon of 1/10-inch female-to-female connector cables <a href="https://www.amazon.com/Antrader-Breadboard-Dupont-Arduino-Raspberry/dp/B07RXK9SLW">like this one from Amazon</a>.
 The diagram below shows the pinouts for the the Raspberry Pi GPIO header. <image src="https://oneeyedman.net/images/pi-gpio-pinout.png"> The relevant pins for this application are 1, 3, 5, and 9.
 Connect them to the BMP280 board as shown in this table:
     <table>
       <thead>
         <tr>